wz30/Leetcode/pattern.md

 # Overviwq
-- seperated the problem  into the pattern
+- categorized the problem  into the pattern
 ##  Pattern: Top ‘K’ Elements，前K个系列
-1.
+1. Kth Largest Number in a Stream (medium) [x]